(College Policy: 6Hx28: 4-7: Academic Progress, Course Attendance and Grades, and Withdrawals)

 If you want to take classes as a transient student at another institution while under academic probation you must follow the steps above and receive approval from an Advisor or Counselor prior to submitting a Transient Student Form.
 Transient Student Forms received without prior Advisor or Counselor approval will be denied.

 If your term GPA falls below 2.00 for two terms, while on Probation, you will be placed on Academic Suspension.

 Under Academic Suspension you:

-- are officially prohibited from enrolling in credit courses at Valencia for one term (Fall, Spring or Summer).
+- Are officially prohibited from enrolling in credit courses at Valencia for one term (Fall, Spring or Summer).

-- may register only for continuing education courses at Valencia.
+- May only register for continuing education courses at Valencia.

-- must complete the Suspension Readmission Application and follow all required steps in the readmission process by the Suspension Readmission Deadline (established by Valencia and listed in the Important Dates and Deadlines calendar).
+- Must complete the Suspension Readmission Application and follow all required steps in the readmission process by the Suspension Readmission Deadline (established by Valencia and listed in the Important Dates and Deadlines calendar).
 You can find the Suspension Readmission Application in Atlas under the Courses tab.
 There will be a link to an Educational Success website on the right hand side in the Registration box.

-- will return to Good Academic Standing when your cumulative overall GPA and your term GPA are both at least 2.0.
+- Will return to Good Academic Standing when your cumulative overall GPA and your term GPA are both at least 2.0.